brunovigo24/brunovigo/README.md

 <img align="right" alt="terminal-gif" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" width="90px" />

-I’m a software developer focused on back-end, with experience in tech support, ERP system integration, and web application development.
+I’m a software engineer focused on back-end, with experience in tech support, ERP system integration, and web application development.
 I began my journey working with APIs and databases, and since then, I’ve been diving deeper into system architecture, performance, and automation.

 I’m especially passionate about **back-end development**, **Docker-based infrastructure**, and **automation with Node.js**.
 I value clean code, best practices, and collaboration in agile environments to deliver scalable and efficient solutions.